cyberatlas/K8sCheckmate/WeeklyReports/492Report3.md

 - Sean (18 Feb) [2 hours] - Familiarized myself with PyUnit tesitng framework by writing example test code.
 - John (19 Feb) [4 hours ] - Setting up architecture for testing IBM example values.yaml with a Policy file
 - Sean (19 Feb) [1 hour] - Worked on dictionary iteration
+- Alex (27 Jan) [5 hours] - Was having an issue saving YAML files in a map so explored the idea of how to do it in Python.
+Made a new branch for that as it's only to see if that will be able to be used just in case it's needed.
+Currently it loads the yaml file, saves it to a map, then prints out the map.